The Emergency Grants program does not provide general project funding. Emergency Grants are for artists who:

 The Emergency Grants program is solely for individual artists.
 The artist must submit an application for support of their project.

-FCA only provides support for residency programs that are connected to public premiere performance or exhibition opportunities.
-Residencies for early performance development or with in-progress showings are generally not eligible for Emergency Grants, which support projects close to completion.
+FCA can only provide support for public performance or exhibition opportunities connected to residency programs.
+FCA cannot fund residency fees or living expenses while in attendance at a residency.
+Additionally, residencies for early performance development or with in-progress showings are not eligible for Emergency Grants.
 You may email FCA for further questions about projects of this nature.

 No. The Emergency Grants program supports urgent costs for artists' public presentation opportunities.
 Educational, non-public, or pay-to-attend opportunities are ineligible.